yaleman/chat-ui/README.md

 - when a job is completed, multiple:
   - "job completed" - completion data (`Jobs`)
   - "job metadata" - metadata - includes token use

+There's also the `status` field in jobs which is logged, showing where they are in the processing pipeline.